Learn an ancient craft at a dry stone walling workshop in beautiful West Cork!

 Dry stone walls are made of stone and nothing else.
 They’re built to withstand the fierce conditions on Ireland’s Atlantic coastline.
 Their strength is drawn from the stone itself and from the skill with which each stone wall is constructed.
 The traditional craft has helped to shape the character of the landscape of the west of Ireland.

 As you learn the craft for yourself with the help of our expert team, you’ll be creating stone walls that will remain here on the Sheep’s Head peninsula for generations.
 The West Cork Stone Symposium gives you a unique opportunity to learn a traditional craft and to contribute to the fabric of life here on Ireland's Wild Atlantic Way.

 Workshops will run from 9:30am to 4:30pm with breaks for tea and lunch.
 Groups will be divided by ability, and you’re welcome to sign up for one day, or to immerse yourself in the symposium for two or three days!

 Workshops will be delivered by tutors from the Dry Stone Wall Assocation of Ireland, and we are grateful for the Association’s support.

 Tools will be provided, though you are welcome to bring your own if you already have experience of dry stone walling.
 All participants will be required to be suitably dressed for the dry stone walling workshop and we recommend:

-The workshops will be located around the fishing village of Ahakista on the Sheep’s Head peninsula in West Cork on Ireland’s southwest coastline.
+The workshops will be located around the coastal village of Kilcrohane on the Sheep’s Head peninsula in West Cork on Ireland’s southwest coastline.